Mariners relieved coronavirus hasn’t forced baseball to cancel draft, ready to adjust to fewer rounds

 Dipoto wasn’t certain how much a combine would help.

 “I think the only benefit for us on a later date if there was a combine of any sort would be the chance to get face to face with a player,” he said.
 “We have to be conscious of the fact that the players just haven’t played, so we can’t really use that as an opportunity like you would see in a traditional NFL-type combine.
-I think it would be nothing more than just a chance to get to meet and greet and hello to somebody or maybe now survey a medical if that’s possible.”
+I think it would be nothing more than just a chance to get to meet and greet and say hello to somebody or maybe now survey a medical if that’s possible.”

-MLB recently cleared scouts to use video conferencing to contact top players for interactions, which the Mariners will employ extensively.
+MLB recently cleared scouts to use video-conferencing to contact top players for interactions, which the Mariners will employ extensively.
 They believe in the relationship as much as the scouting.

-“As I told our area scouts depending on what happens this year, we’re on the level playing field,” Hunter said.
+“As I told our area scouts, depending on what happens this year we’re on the level playing field,” Hunter said.
 “One thing I think our guys have done really well is creating relationships with players.”

 Mariners’ 2020 picks through 10 rounds